mmgen/mmgen-wallet/doc/wiki/install-linux/Install-Bitcoind.md

 > **Windows:**

->> In the Windows command-line environment processes don't fork to run in the
+>> In the Windows command-line environment processes don’t fork to run in the
 >> background, so to run multiple daemons simultaneously you must start each
 >> one in a separate terminal window.
 Start your daemons like this: